-I really wanted to reach the very north of Baja California Sur on the pacific coast and try all the possible whale watching experience available in Baja.
+I really wanted to reach the very north of Baja California Sur on the pacific ocean coast and try all the possible whale watching experiences available in Baja.
 And so I did.

 Guerrero Negro is a small town right before the border with Baja California (north).